Kitsuneko111/Isles-of-Ire-2/content/Characters/Vixen Personality.md

 - Sometimes I have to be pulled away from valuable stuff in favour of more sensible plans
 - If I don't get any shinies for too long I get grumpy
-- I might try and solicit gold or valuables instead of more useful information
+- I might try and solicit gold or valuables instead of more useful information **Prompt:** When given the choice between right or left I always choose left
+- No explanation needed
 ### Connections
 **Prompt:** Something important was taken from me, and I aim to steal it back.
+**Prompt:** I lost someone I care about, but I still see them in guilty visions, recurring dreams, or as a spirit.
 - Parents: Dead at a young age
 - Siblings: None
 - Guardian: Traubon Steepdelve